It’s not just about shiny tools. Your team’s trust could make or break your success.

 • Hold Q&A sessions: Create safe spaces for employees to voice concerns and get clarity.

 Trust flourishes when your team feels involved, not sidelined.
 Give them a stake in shaping the transformation, and they’ll champion it.
+When people contribute ideas, test tools, or help design workflows, the change stops feeling imposed and starts feeling collaborative.
+Ownership turns sceptics into advocates and encourages teams to actively support the success of the new systems.

 • Invite input early: Engage employees in selecting tools or designing workflows.